Get ready to enjoy the thrill of online gambling, made safer on some of the world’s best sites!

 iGaming Ontario: Role in Ontario's regulated igaming market

 - Conduct and manage internet gaming offerings through private gaming operators in Ontario, in accordance with the Criminal Code (Canada), the GCA, and the Registrar’s Standards for Internet Gaming.

-- Develop, execute and oversee commercial agreements with private igaming operators, as well as the required policies, programs and procedures that balance key government objectives such as consumer protection, reduction of red tape and revenue generation.
+- Develop, execute and oversee Operating Agreements with private igaming operators, as well as the required policies, programs and procedures that balance key government objectives such as consumer protection, reduction of red tape and revenue generation.

 AGCO: Role in Ontario's regulated igaming market